billkarsh/SpikeGLX/Markdown/IMTab_Help.md

 record in each bank.
 The entire surface of each selected probe will be
 sampled: shank-0:[bank-0..bank-max], shank-1:[bank-0..bank-max], etc.

-#### Max bank

-In this mode all channels are saved, so the `Save chans` table column instead becomes `Max bank`.
-Use this item to skip sampling banks that are out of the brain.

 A survey run will save data files to the current run directory specified on the `Save tab`.
 The files will automatically be named `SvyPrb_date&time_g0_t0...`